BenniN/CourseworkSEM/use-cases/use-case-1.md

 ### Trigger

-Analyst wants to get the latest population in cities.
+An analyst wants to get the latest population of cities.

 ## MAIN SUCCESS SCENARIO

-1. Organization requests information on population in cities.
+1. The company requests information regarding the population of cities.
-2. Data scientist lets the system produces a report on all cities.
+2. A data scientist lets the system produce a report on all of the cities.
-3. The report is being forwarded to the organization.
+3. The report is then forwarded to the company.

 ## EXTENSIONS